Arab - Israeli Conflict

 With only slight modifications, the Plan of Partition with Economic Union was the one the adoption and implementation of which was recommended in resolution 181(||) of November 29, 1947.

 The Resolution was adopted by 33 votes to 13 with 10 abstentions.
-The Arab states, which constituted the Arab League, voted against.
+The Arab states, which constituted the Arab League, voted against it.
 On the ground, Arab and Jewish Palestinians were fighting openly to control strategic positions in the region.
 Several major atrocities were committed by both sides.

 Civil War in Palestine